ollyc2015/KratzeeFree/README.md

 # Use

-Feel free to download this lite version, access to the demo questions can be gained by using the PIN: fb761407 Access to the web-portal can be found at www.oliverbcurtis.co.uk/quizCharts
+Feel free to download this lite version here
-Login: demo@kratzee.co.uk
-Password: mypassword

 # Download

 The version stored here is a lite version with access to the Trivia based version only.
-For access to the web portal, please request access - the app/web portal is not currently available on the app store.